carson0321/cowsay/README.md

 Successfully uploaded packages.
 ```

-Regarding Git hosting repository, it's also easy to implement it.
-If we have a github/gitlab account, then we just use `git` command to achieve it.
-Typically, we can execute `git add .`, `git commit -m MEEAGE` and `git push` sequentially if it exists a repository (`git clone`).
+Regarding the Git hosting repository, it's also easy to implement.
+If we have a Github/Gitlab account, then we just use the `git` command to achieve it.
+Typically, we can execute `git add .`, `git commit -m MEEAGE`, and `git push` sequentially if it exists a repository (`git clone`).
+The `git add` command means it updates the index using the current content found in the working tree, to prepare the content staged for the next commit.
+The `git commit` command means it stores the current contents of the index in a new commit along with a log message from the user describing the changes.
+Finally, the `git push` command means it updates remote refs using local refs while sending objects necessary to complete the given refs.
 After executing the following commands, it will host.
-If we want to connect to github/gitlab without a password, we can use SSH key.
+We can also use an SSH key to connect to GitHub/GitLab without a password.
 For more detailed information about this, please refer to the [Github website](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 ## Referenses